Central Oregon’s thriving craft beer scene is a hugely popular experience for visitors to the High Desert.

 There are more than 30 recipes to choose from, including Kolsch, Blonde Ales, American Pale Ales, Imperial Stouts, Holiday Ales, Wheat Ales and several IPAs.
 A recipe card will walk you through the step-by-step process, but an experienced brewer will also be by your side to talk you through it and offer some help if you need it.
 The two-hour brewing session nets you about five gallons of beer!
 Brew sessions range in price from $180 – $220 depending on beer recipe – and it includes the beer, bottles, caps, and labeling.

 Once the beer is created, it takes about two weeks for it to ferment.
 You’ll come back to the pub to carbonate, bottle and label your two cases of 22 oz. beers before taking them home.
 (Oregon residents who aren’t able to come back to bottle can have the brewery ship them to you.
 Out of state guests can choose beer created by someone else to take home.)

 It’s a great team-building exercise that involves some teamwork while allowing time to enjoy one of the numerous beers on tap at the pub and have a bite to eat from their full menu.
 The Visit Central Oregon team (that’s us in the video above) experienced it in late October and it was a ton of fun – and really informative.
 The Immersion brewer who helped us, Josh Cosci, was very patient and chock full of great info throughout the process.

 The pub and brewery are located in The Box Factory, a lively collection of shops and restaurants adjacent to the Old Mill District and near Bend’s historic downtown.

-For more information on Immersion’s Brew-it-Yourself opportunity, visit their website.
+For more information on Immersion’s Brew-it-Yourself opportunity, visit the Immersion Brewing website.